The Prince of Tennis: Reception

 The Prince of Tennis has become a successful franchise.
-As of March 2008, the first 40 volumes of the manga had sold over 40 million copies in Japan.
-As of January 2012, the manga had over 51 million copies in circulation.
-As of November 2019, the manga had over 60 million copies in circulation.
+By March 2008, the first 40 volumes of the manga had sold over 40 million copies.
+By January 2012, the manga had over 51 million copies in circulation.
+By November 2019, the manga had over 60 million copies in circulation.

 Carl Kimlinger from Anime News Network reviewed the first DVD box set released by Viz Media, and commented that "Prince of Tennis is among the dregs of the genre."
 They go on to say that it is "boring" and "lacks the human drama necessary to get audiences to care who wins or loses."
-'Anime on DVD', however, comments that the show "takes the usual themes in sports shows and applies them masterfully."
+Chris Beveridge of Mania.com, however, commented that the show "takes the usual themes in sports shows and applies them masterfully."
 DVD Talk takes more of a nonchalant view, commenting that the "series is okay but not great" and that it has some charm, which will make you not regret watching it.
 Active Anime also gave praise to the series, saying that it "holds some surprising twists to the regular sports drama formula", and praised the suspenseful matches and innovative techniques.